Hawkeye (Clint Barton): Ultimate Marvel

-The Ultimate Marvel imprint title the Ultimates features a version of Hawkeye who uses a cover story of being a former Olympic archer to hide his conviction of an unexplained murder charge when he was recruited by Nick Fury into the Ultimates program, a government sponsored program made up of humans with extraordinary abilities and super-human operatives.
+The Ultimate Marvel imprint title the Ultimates features a version of Hawkeye who uses a cover story of being a former Olympic archer to hide his conviction of an unexplained murder charge.
+When he was recruited by Nick Fury into the Ultimates program, a government sponsored program made up of humans with extraordinary abilities and super-human operatives.
 During his time with the Ultimates, most, if not all, of his missions were of the Black Ops variety in which he partnered with the Black Widow, who turned out to be a traitor to the group and killed Barton's wife and children.

 Seeking revenge, Hawkeye tracked down the Black Widow, passing herself off as a wounded civilian after the invasion, and executed her.
 As addressed in "Ultimates 3", it was shown that the events during the invasion left him brooding and emotionally devastated, seeming almost to have a "death wish", and his brash, morally ambiguous and borderline sadomasochistic behavior became even more of an issue.

-While Hawkeye is traditionally just a normal human trained to a high level of skill, Ultimate Hawkeye was altered via some type of experimental optical surgery.
-His superhuman accuracy also extends beyond archery, to anything he can throw like 616 Bullseye, to the extent that he once escapes captivity by pulling out his own fingernails to use as weapons.
+While Hawkeye is traditionally just a normal human trained to a high level of skill, Ultimate Hawkeye was altered via experimental optical surgery.
+His superhuman accuracy extends beyond archery, to anything he can throw like 616 Bullseye, to the extent that he once escapes captivity by pulling out his own fingernails to use as weapons.
 Whether or not his teammates know of his augmentations is unknown, with the exception of Nick Fury, who has confirmed his knowledge, but it would appear that, in Hawkeye's favor, they remain unaware of his full abilities.
 It has also been remarked that before the "Ultimate Hawkeye" miniseries, he claimed to need to wear corrective goggles to see properly, but it appears that that too may have been a ruse.

+Ultimate Universe

+During the "Ultimate Invasion" storyline, Maker traveled to Earth-6160 and remade it into his own image.
+Clint Barton in his hoodie was shown to be walking away from a garbage can filled with the Hawkeye equipment that Tony Stark had sent him.

+At some point, Clint Barton owed money to Roxxon and had to work for them as their Ronin.
+Hawkeye (Charli Ramsay) faced off against Ronin in Exterminatrix's Pit of Despair with both their families in the crosshairs.
+Charli wins the battle, but refuses to kill Clint.
+In response, Exterminatrix shoots Clint, turning him to gold.